 Experimental Setup

-We trained both architectures on a 5,000-image subset of MNIST for 50 epochs with the following configuration:
+Both architectures trained on a 5,000-image subset of MNIST for 50 epochs:

 - Batch size: 64 (78 batches per epoch)